calpoly-iandunn/csc471/assignments/lab08.md

   <h4>Warning!</h4>
   <p>
     This content is not fully ready yet.
-    The details of the assignment may change, but build instructions and base code may not yet be available!
+    The details of the assignment may change, and build instructions and base code may not yet be available!
   </p>
 </div>